 Here Are All the Candidates Running for Wisconsin Governor in 2026

-A diverse but shrinking field of five Democrats are running for governor, while just two Republicans remain in the race to succeed retiring Democratic Gov. Tony Evers.
+A diverse and rapidly changing field of four Democrats are running for governor, while just two Republicans remain in the race to succeed retiring Democratic Gov. Tony Evers.

 Democrats